 The local project is the source, or origin, of the VCS project that is being shared with other users.
 Depending on how you would like to work, this local source version could be removed or locked as an archived project source, and the Check Out approach then used to make further edits.
 Or indeed, you could continue to open and work on the project files from the local 'source' folder (Open Project).

 The best approach is to stick to one method (Check Out is recommended), since the two options deal with a working folder in different locations – the local source project folder, or in the nominated VCS checkout folder.
 Conversely, if both methods are used there will be multiple, active copies of the same project on the local PC.
-If these versions are dutifully Committed to the centralized VCS repository after each edit however, the repository will always hold the latest revision of the project, as intended.
+If these versions are dutifully Committed to the centralized VCS repository after each edit, however, the repository will always hold the latest revision of the project, as intended.

 Also note that once a project has been initially checked out from the VCS repository, it then exists locally and can be reopened directly from the checkout folder (File » Open Project).
-In this case there is again the choice of checking out a project from the VCS (File » Check Out) or opening the local version (Open Project), however there is only ever a one local copy.
+In this case there is again the choice of checking out a project from the VCS (File » Check Out) or opening the local version (Open Project), however, there is only ever one local copy.
 In practical VCS terms the two methods are very similar, but will behave differently in some circumstances – such as when a local file is missing, where it will be restored by the Check Out command, but it will be removed from the Project by an Open Project command.

-A local project that has been added to Git Version Control can be edited by Altium NEXUS from the project's local folder (the working repository), and the committed changes then updated to the remote Git repository.
+A local project that has been added to Git Version Control can be edited by Altium Designer from the project's local folder (the working repository), and the committed changes are then updated to the remote Git repository.
 The local repository and the remote repository are linked and ultimately synchronized by a VCS Push command.